-The Finance (No. 2) Bill, 2019, has proposed an increase in the above threshold limit to include domestic companies having turnover or gross receipts not exceeding INR 4000 million in the Financial Year 2017-18 (Assessment Year 2018-19) thereby levying the lower corporate rate of 25% on such companies.
+Note 2: In case of domestic companies having turnover or gross receipts not exceeding INR 4000 million in the Financial Year 2017-18 (Assessment Year 2018-19), a lower corporate tax rate of 25% plus applicable surcharge and cess is levied.
+Similarly, relevant lower corporate tax rates will be levied on companies opting for lower tax rates in accordance with Section 115BAA.